Arthur Hanlon: History

-The third of seven children, Hanlon started playing the piano at six, and at 15, was already playing professional gigs in Detroit with ensembles that included the Flip Jackson Band.
-Hanlon studied at piano at Michigan State University and would eventually get his master's degree in piano performance from Manhattan School of Music in New York City.

-While in New York, he encountered Latin music head-on, and regularly played Latin club gigs while at the same time studying the music of classical composers.
+The third of seven children, Hanlon began playing the piano at six and at 15, was already playing professional gigs in Detroit with ensembles which included the Flip Jackson Band.
+He studied at piano at Michigan State University in East Lansing and eventually received a master's degree in piano performance from Manhattan School of Music in Manhattan, New York.
+While in New York City, he encountered Latin music and regularly played Latin club gigs while at the same time studying the music of classical composers.

 Hanlon's first album was an independent recording of purely original material, appropriately titled Encuentros.
 Licensed by Max Music and distributed by Universal, Encuentros brought Hanlon to the attention of Fonovisa Records, the leading indie Latin label in the country at the time, with whom he signed in 2000.

-Hanlon's first release with Fonovisa Records was El Piano Amarillo (The Yellow Piano) and eclectic mix of Latin, dance and pop fare produced by Colombian producers Estéfano and Julio Reyes (of Marc Anthony and Jennifer Lopez fame).

-He followed up with 11 Números Uno, a more classically-tinged album of covers of Latin standards plus one of his original compositions.

-He consolidated himself as an instrumentalist with 2005's La Gorda Linda, an album of mostly original material that featured a handful of guest artists, including jazz trumpeter Arturo Sandoval, salsa star Tito Nieves and Mexican singer Ana Bárbara.
+Hanlon's first release with Fonovisa Records was El Piano Amarillo (The Yellow Piano) an eclectic mix of Latin, dance and pop fare produced by Colombian producers Estéfano and Julio Reyes (of Marc Anthony and Jennifer Lopez fame).
+11 Números Uno came out next, a more classically-tinged album of covers of Latin standards plus one of his original compositions.
+He established himself as an instrumentalist with 2005's La Gorda Linda, an album of mostly original material which featured jazz trumpeter Arturo Sandoval, salsa star Tito Nieves, and Mexican singer Ana Bárbara as guest stars.
 The album was produced by Grammy winners Sergio George and Kike Santander and was a multiple finalist for the 2006 Billboard Latin Music Awards, in which Hanlon performed.

 In 2006, Hanlon was signed by EMI, and released Mecanomanía, an album of covers of Spanish pop trio Mecano, set to chill-out arrangements.
 The video for the album's first single, "Hijo de la Luna," was shot at the Baldwin piano factory, marking the first time in the company's nearly 100-year history that a music video was shot in its installations.
 In 2009, Hanlon signed to Universal Latin.
 His first album under the label was "Piano Sin Fronteras" which Hanlon wrote or co-wrote in its entirety and features collaborations with some of the top names in Latin music, including Colombian rock star Juanes, Italian diva Laura Pausini, Sergio Vallín—guitarist for rock group Maná, Brazilian superstar Alexandre Pires, Venezuelan icon Ricardo Montaner, pop star Luis Fonsi and Chilean singer Myriam Hernandez.